Akasaka Estate: History

-After that point, the grounds of the estate have been used to build several residences and palaces, be it for crown-princes, Empresses dowager, or close family members.
+After that point, the grounds of the estate have been used to build several residences and palaces, be it for crown princes, Empresses dowager, or close family members.

-On the North side of the estate, where the site of the initial Akasaka residence was, a Tōgū palace was built in 1909 and became the Geihinkan.
-After the second world war, the Geihinkan was split from the estate and became National property, whereas the remaining estate remains Imperial property.
+On the north side of the estate, on the site of the initial Akasaka Residence, Tōgū Palace was built in 1909 and became the Geihinkan.
+After the Second World War, the Geihinkan was split from the estate and became National property, whereas the remainder is Imperial property.

 Current residences of the estate

-There are currently 6 imperial residences on the estate, in clockwise order:
+There are currently six imperial residences on the estate, in clockwise order:

 Akasaka Palace

-The Akasaka Palace (赤坂御所), formerly Tōgū Palace, is the current (July 2020) residence of the Emperor, the Empress and Princess Aiko, until they move to the Fukiage Palace of the Imperial Palace.
-The palace is located on the northern side of the estate.
-The 2 floor reinforced concrete building was built in 1960 on a design by Yoshirō Taniguchi.
-The palace will be used as the Sentō Imperial Palace (仙洞御所) for Akihito.
-The palace has 72 rooms.
+The Akasaka Palace (赤坂御所), formerly Tōgū Palace, was the residence of the Emperor, the Empress and Princess Aiko, until they moved to Fukiage Palace in the Imperial Palace complex.
+This palace on the northern side of the estate is a two-floor, reinforced concrete structure with 72 rooms, built in 1960 based on a design by Yoshirō Taniguchi.
+The palace is used as the Sentō Imperial Palace (仙洞御所) for Akihito, the Emperor Emeritus.